hebs87/cookbook-milestone-project-three/README.md

 ### Style Rationale

 I received inspiration for the style of my app following my visit to a dessert restaurant called [**_Heavenly Desserts_**](https://heavenlydesserts.co.uk/).
-I thought the colour scheme of both the resetaurant and their website looked really modern and professional, and I wanted this to be mirrored in my web app too.
+I thought the colour scheme of both the restaurant and their website looked really modern and professional, and I wanted this style to be reflected in my own web app.

 ### Wireframes